 A virtual private network, or VPN, is an essential tool for doing so.
 If you’ve ever wondered what a VPN really is and what it can do for you, keep reading.
 We have answers to some of your most-asked questions.

-And when you’re ready to lock down your online activity, go with the company Kim trusts and uses herself, ExpressVPN.
+When you’re ready to lock down your online activity, go with the company Kim trusts and uses herself.
+We recommend our sponsor, ExpressVPN.
 Tap or click here now to try ExpressVPN.
-Use this link to save money and get three months free!
+Use this link to save money and get three extra months when subscribing to a 12-month plan.

 1. How does a VPN work?